fpv-wtf/msp-osd/README.md

 For Betaflight - ensure you set the Video Format to PAL or Auto in the OSD tab - otherwise you don't get access to the whole OSD area.
 Note that currently BF Configurator hides these options once you switch to MSP for OSD; the last command above should have done this for you.

 #### Softserial

-If you have connected the Vista/Airunit to a softserial port (not recommended  but sometimes necessary) run the `serial` command to list serial ports
+We don't recommend connecting via soft serial; results have been poor - it gives slow/laggy/inconsistent behaviour.
+But some users have reported it being usable, so if for whatever reason this is your only option, read on.

-Use the value after _serial_ with set `displayport_msp_serial` but do **not** subtract 1 from the value.
+If you have connected the Vista/Airunit to a softserial port run the `serial` command to list serial ports Use the value after _serial_ with set `displayport_msp_serial` but do **not** subtract 1 from the value.
 E.g.:
 ```
 # serial